ajoberstar/gradle-jacoco/README.md

 ```
 ## Merging Execution Data

-If you need to have a single execution file, which is not required for report generation, you
+If you need to have a single execution file (which is not required for report generation) you
 can use the [JacocoMerge](http://ajoberstar.org/gradle-jacoco/docs/groovydoc/org/ajoberstar/gradle/jacoco/tasks/JacocoMerge.html)
 task.